Three species of Chlamydia cause disease in humans. They are

 Complications of chlamydial infection

 An undiagnosed sexually transmitted chlamydial infection in women can cause pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
 Pelvic inflammatory disease is usually transmitted during... read more , which can cause serious, permanent damage to a woman's reproductive system.
-This damage can result in infertility or a life-threatening ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+This damage can result in infertility or a life-threatening ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more (one that occurs outside the womb, usually in a fallopian tube).
+When an ectopic pregnancy... read more (one that occurs outside the womb, usually in a fallopian tube).

 Diagnosis of Chlamydial Infections